Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 Next up : Fix what happens and should happen on client joining a Room from the roomList!
 - Canvas should be .show(), That a user joined should be broadcasted to everyone in the room (in this case the creator -- excluding sender so not to the person that actually joined, he gets his own welcome message either way), canvas should also be painted accordingly, --FIXED

-and then the ReadyCheck should be initiated -- meaning that readycheck HTML elements should be shown, and I need to work on adding event handlers for the buttons there on the clientside, also timestamp for when readyCheck was issued need to be remembered and also a timer needs to be issued for 30 seconds to respond to the readycheck - after that deal with the fallout of server-received responses if there are any that is..
+and then the ReadyCheck should be initiated -- meaning that readycheck HTML elements should be shown, and I need to work on adding event handlers for the buttons there on the clientside, also timestamp for when readyCheck was issued need to be remembered and also a timer needs to be issued for 30 seconds to respond to the readycheck ---FIXED

+after that deal with the fallout of server-received responses if there are any that is..
 Maybe set timer time to 1 minute so I myself can test the system properly since I need to move between tabs on my own computer...

 Deal with event on clientside: "client joined room" - append message to messages for the other client in the room. ---FIXED